+Sometimes kids who are labeled troublemakers are actually bored, because they've mastered the material being presented.
+Have your child assessed, and figure out if she's in the appropriate grade.
 Is homeschooling an option?
 A gifted and talented program?
 Or independent study units to supplement regular coursework?
 Think outside the box and find a way to tap into your child's excitement for learning.

 Not every child will experience success in academics.
 But if you can find them another way to succeed in school, they're more likely to stick around.
 Encourage extracurricular activities -- art,